bernatferragut/FutureWeb-blog/_posts/31-01-17-VR - Creative Coding.md

 ## Creative Coding

-> Since back in the action script Flash days, creative coding has been changing from platform to platform.
+> Since back in the ActionScript Flash days, creative coding has been changing from platform to platform.
 More recently Programming languages like [Processing](https://processing.org/)( Java inpsired ) and Ps5 [P5js](https://p5js.org/)( Javascript based ) have made great improvements on how to implement creative coding with the new technologies.

-> Recently, because my main interests are VR and Creative Coding I was seeing how big the lack of creative coding projects in the 3D Unity platform.
-The possibilities with Unity are amazing and I do believe is kind of the new Flash or the new tool that when properly understood ( yes you need to learn how to code OOP in C#) the possibilities are limitless.
+> Recently, because my main interests are VR and Creative Coding, I found out how big is the lack of creative coding projects in the 3D Unity platform.
+The possibilities with Unity are amazing and I do agree is kind of the 'new Flash' or the new tool that when properly understood ( YES, you need to learn how to code OOP in 'C#') the possibilities are limitless.

-> This gentlemen, Rick Barraza seems to be the man who wants to point out how to use Unity with a different mindset than the classical gameOriented one where Art, Design and Creativity play a new role.
+> This gentlemen, Mr.Rick Barraza, seems to be the man who wants to point out how to use Unity with a different mindset than the classical gameOriented one where Art, Design and Creativity play a new role.
+Let's have a look on his interesting thoughts and advices.

 ### [Rick Barraza](http://rbarraza.com/) (Design strategy and creative engineering at Microsoft)